Kokopelli84/Kokopelli84/README.md

 👋 Hi!
 I'm a Software Developer based in Bolivia.
 I build things for the web and love the challenge of working with new tech.

-Currently building multi-platform fullstack apps at [Artifice Software](https://artifice.com.bo).
+Currently building multi-platform fullstack apps at [MVST.](https://mvst.co).

 ### Tech stack